Most of the improvements we make to our plants are for their benefit. One such improvement is the subject of this post.

 Best mulch

-A second good mulch for Coral Bells is pine bark.
-One of its major advantages is its long lifespan.
-Pine bark can last two years while most organic materials break down within a year.
+One of the best materials for mulching is pine bark.
+One of its significant advantages is its long lifespan.
+Pine bark can last two years, while most organic materials break down within a year.

 Another noticeable advantage of the bark is that it is much harder for weeds to grow through it.